sujeshpadhi91/seng438-a3/seng438-a3.md

 > Read Section 3.3. for more details.

-## 3.2 MEASURE DATA FLOW COVERAGE MANUALLY
+## 3.2 Measure Data Flow Coverage Manually

 To become more familiar with data flow coverage and achieve a deeper understanding of how coverage tools work, calculate the DU-pair coverage for two methods, by hand.
 The methods to analyze are: DataUtilities.calculateColumnTotal and one method of your choice from the org.jfree.data.Range class (that you have a test set for, from Assignment 2).
 Calculate the DU-pair coverage by tracing through the execution of each of your test cases for these methods, manually.
 This will need to be included in your report.
 You need to report the followings per method: